Diabetes and Diabetic Retinopathy

 People with diabetes are also at significantly increased risk of developing cataracts, a clouding of the vision caused by clumps of protein forming in the lens of the eye.
 Although cataracts usually affect people in their elderly years, diabetics tend to develop cataracts at a younger age, and their condition progresses much faster.
 In cataracts that cause significant blockage of the lens, the lens must be removed and replaced by an artificial lens in order to restore vision.
 This is not without risks, however.
 Studies have shown that a person's retinopathy can worsen and glaucoma may start to develop as a result of removing and replacing the lens.

-In reference to another serious condition resulting from diabetes, Dr. Jeffrey C. Johnson comment, “People with diabetes are at a 40% higher risk for contracting glaucoma, and this risk increases as a person ages.
+In reference to another serious condition resulting from diabetes, Jeffrey C. Johnson, O. D. comment, “People with diabetes are at a 40% higher risk for contracting glaucoma, and this risk increases as a person ages.
 This condition occurs when fluid pressure inside the eye builds up and damages the optical nerve.
 With glaucoma, damage is done slowly, and a person may not realize they are losing their vision until significant damage has been done.”

 Treating Diabetic Retinopathy